 If you just look at tool selection, the Dedo Cordless Hammer Drill Kit's selection slays the competition.
 A cordless drill with two batteries, a trim socket set, screw divers, precision drivers, a hammer, and a little hack saw for (very) small jobs.
 Unfortunately, the quality isn't there, so we don't recommend this one.

 The Dekopro set is similar, though it doesn't have a drill.
 A number of its basic tools—like the hammer, screwdrivers, and wire stripper—are downright pleasant to use.
 The wrenches, sockets, and pliers aren't up to our standards, though, and are much less enjoyable.

 The Apollo Tools 71-Piece kit offers a unique and appealing selection.
 Apollo bills it as appropriate for home repair and craft projects.
 With an included square, mini-hacksaw, several rulers, and sturdy metal clamps, we were excited about its potential.
 Other than those clamps, the rulers, and the screwdrivers, every tool in the kit struggles to complete its task.

 The Cartman 148-Piece Set is a reasonable buildout.
 Half of it is good enough to use often (skip the wrenches and the sockets).
 The 39-Piece is super paired down but covers the very basics.
 We don't expect the hammer to last long, and we don't recommend using it to pry out stubborn nails.

-The plastic molded Crescent case is the opposite.
-It has a little cubby for every socket and wrench, holding them in place.
+The plastic molded Crescent case has a little cubby for every socket and wrench, holding them in place.
 None drop out when you open the case, yet you don't need a crowbar to remove them, which is exceedingly rare.
 The case may not function perfectly forever, though.
 The plastic flexes each time you pull a tool out and will likely weaken over time.
 Also, the case that shipped to one of our testers had a small damaged hole in the base, but we figured this was an anomaly.

-The Cartman and Apollo cases work similarly well, though their plastic feels a little lighter and may wear out faster.
+The Cartman and Apollo cases work well, though their plastic feels a little lighter and may wear out faster.